PointlessAI/OCA-OffensiveCybersecurityAssistant/README.md

 # OCA - Offensive Cybersecurity Assistant
 # ChatGPT API Terminal Assistant with a good memory to be used in ethical hacking
+**Warning:** These scripts are for training purposes to accompany a training course.
+Do not use on real applications without explicit permissions.
 ## To run, clone then cd to dir, then execute main.py
 ## Run [T]erminal commands using 't' or [G]eneral chat using 'g' or [C]onsultant using 'c'
 ## In terminal: export OPENAI_API_KEY=[OPENAI API KEY]